First Years Of Marriage

 I got a job, put my kids in school, and fought for a better life for myself and my children.
 I silenced the outside voices and prayed God would work in my situation.

 I continued to lean on my faith and close friends during this time.
-I am thankful for the support and guidance I had during this time.
+I am thankful for the support and guidance I had.

 Putting a marriage back together will be hard, but it will only last and heal if both people are fighting for it and fighting to be better.